gaschler/bounding-mesh/README.md

 The modification of the mesh is done in `Decimator::executeEdgeContraction()`.
 This method uses information about which parts have to be removed or reconnected collected in `Decimator::collectRemovalData()`.
 The scoring of contractions (and simultaneously the selection of inserted points) is done in `Decimator::computeEdgeContraction()` by minimizing cost functions.
 A cost function is represented by a matrix, which is computed in the [`MetricGenerator`](#boundingmeshmetricgeneratorh) class depending on the settings.

+### Convex Decomposition

+The convex decomposition algorithm starts by rasterizing the mesh into a voxel model or `VoxelSet`.
+The voxel set is then repeatedly divided by collecting the voxels on the two sides of a plane into different subsets (methods `SegmenterSimple::compute()` and `VoxelSubset::partition()`).
+The resulting subsets of voxels are then used to generate convex bodies, by collecting the points of the mesh that produced the voxels (method `VoxelSubset::calculateConvexHull()`).

 ## Documentation

 The whole library is contained in the namespace `boundingmesh`.
 Add it to your program by including `boundingmesh.h` and linking against `libboundingmesh.a`.